ckunakdot/c4-android-screensaver/readme.md

    - Default port is 8089
 3. That's it!
 Whenever the room is on, the screensaver will automatically display the current media

+OR
+Use a Axion Android PoE Touch Screen with kisok mode and set the screensaver url.

 ## Composer Properties

 | Property | Options | Default | Description |